klaidliadon/binver/README.md

 ## Usage

-The command `go-version-helper` does the following:
+The command `go-version-helper` creates a valid build file.

+In order, it does the following:

 - Creates a version file (default `.version`) if it does not exists
 - Sets the contents of the create file to the current version (default `v0.1`)